top of page

 increases the likelihood of reaching goals.

 In this blog, we explore ways to empower yourself to change habits, for life.
-Yes, you have to want it - to find your "why" - and motivate yourself, but taking small steps toward changing habits is easier than you think!
+Yes, you have to want it and motivate yourself, but taking small steps toward changing habits is easier than you think!

 When a healthy behaviour becomes habit, becoming a healthier happier you will be a whole lot easier!

-Steven Covey created these 7 habits over 30 years ago.
+Steven Covey wrote "The 7 habits of Highly Effective People" over 30 years ago.
 Based on solid principles of integrity, they still stand the test of time.
-His focus is about being proactive, focussing on what you can change, working with others and getting organised with tools for running your life.
+His focus is about being proactive, focusing on what you can change, working with others and getting organised with tools for running your life.
 His book is a good read, and there's a great little 7 minute You-tube clip which explains these habits in sketches.

 Katie Milkman researched the effectiveness of "temptation bundling".